ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

-What is interesting is that the GraphQL engine rewrite the incoming GraphQL request to an expression tree that is applied onto the queryable our root field returns.
+What is interesting is that the GraphQL engine rewrites the incoming GraphQL request to an expression tree that is applied onto the `IQueryable<Student>` our root field resolver returns.
 The expression will only query for data from the database that was needed to fulfill our request.

-The SQL query for our GraphQL query would look like the following.
+The SQL query in this case will look like the following:

 ```sql
 SELECT "s"."FirstMidName" FROM "Students" AS "s"